§ 151.167 LANDSCAPING.

 3 feet height

-(b) Examples of species.
-Species of plant material that satisfy the requirements of this section are contained in Appendix A. That Appendix categorizes plant species as either “canopy trees,” “evergreen trees,” “understory trees,” or “shrubs”.
-Varieties and cultivars of the plant species listed in Appendix A may be used to satisfy the requirements of this section, provided that the variety or cultivar used complies with all applicable size and form standards.
+(b) Types of species.
+Species of plant material that satisfy the requirements of this section are contained in Appendix A. That Appendix categorizes plant species as either “canopy trees,”“evergreen trees,” “understory trees,” or “shrubs”.
+With the exception of native species requirement, varieties and cultivars of the plant species listed in Appendix A may be used to satisfy the other requirements of this section, provided that the variety or cultivar used complies with all applicable size and form standards.

 (c) Quality.
 Plants installed to satisfy the requirements of this section shall meet or exceed the plant quality standards of the most recent edition of American Standard for Nursery Stock, published by the American Horticulture Industry Association.
 Plants shall be nursery-grown and balled with burlapping or other suitable material that is biodegradable.